uit-cosmo/.github/README.md

 ### SOFTX-D-16-00023<a name ="SOFTX-D-16-00023"></a>
 ### uit_sandpiles<a name ="uit_sandpiles"></a>
 ### PhD-thesis<a name ="PhD-thesis "></a>
+This repository contains the latex code of Gregor Decristoforo's PhD thesis.
+If you are looking for a latex template for your thesis at UiT this might be useful.
+A Makefile for compiling the latex code and instructions how to access the front page from the UiT website are provided.

  ## Publication specific repositories<a name="pub-repos"></a>
 ### dirac-comb-and-exponential-frequency-spectra-in-nonlinear-dynamics<a name="dirac"></a>